wp-plugins/flowplayer-playlist/readme.txt

 Sorry not right now.
 But if you find this is really what you need please make a feature request.

+= Is Flowplayer free to use for my website? =

+Yes.
+Flowplayer is an open-source software and is absolutely free to use.
+However, the free version of Flowplayer bears a Flowplayer logo on the video.
+In order to remove that logo you have to purchase a Flowplayer license key (see next question).

+= How can I remove the Flowplayer logo on the video? =

+You need to purchase a [Flowplayer license key](http://flash.flowplayer.org/download/) and register that key for your Wordpress site.
+Then go to the Configuration page of the Flowplayer Playlist plugin and save the key.
+The key you purchased can only be used for the website you registered (including subdomains) on the Flowplayer website so don't worry that someone else might steal your key.
+Make sure to purchase the key for the Flash-based rather than the HTML5 version of Flowplayer.

+= Does this plugin support iPad and iPhone? =

+No. This plugin is Flash-based which is not supported by iOS devices.
+But future releases might add support for iOS devices.

 == Screenshots ==

 1. https://dl.dropboxusercontent.com/u/7783459/flplaylist/screenshots/001.png